 Maybe, now Vijay Mallya will be inspired to write a book titled “The Greatest Escape“?

-Or, the Congress party high-command can write “
+Or, the political parties’ high-command can write “

-Win Some, Lose Some Lose Some, Lose Again“.
+Win Some, Lose Some Lose Some, Lose Again” (you can guess which parties).

 Please do share your comments / interpretation, in the comment form below.